Joseph Schumpeter: Legacy

 For some time after his death, Schumpeter's views were most influential among various heterodox economists, especially Europeans, who were interested in industrial organization, evolutionary theory, and economic development, and who tended to be on the other end of the political spectrum from Schumpeter and were also often influenced by Keynes, Karl Marx, and Thorstein Veblen.
 Robert Heilbroner was one of Schumpeter's most renowned pupils, who wrote extensively about him in The Worldly Philosophers.
 In the journal Monthly Review, John Bellamy Foster wrote of that journal's founder Paul Sweezy, one of the leading Marxist economists in the United States and a graduate assistant of Schumpeter's at Harvard, that Schumpeter "played a formative role in his development as a thinker".
 Other outstanding students of Schumpeter's include the economists Nicholas Georgescu-Roegen and Hyman Minsky and John Kenneth Galbraith and former chairman of the Federal Reserve, Alan Greenspan.
 Future Nobel Laureate Robert Solow was his student at Harvard, and he expanded on Schumpeter's theory.

 Today, Schumpeter has a following outside standard textbook economics, in areas such as economic policy, management studies, industrial policy, and the study of innovation.
 Schumpeter was probably the first scholar to develop theories about entrepreneurship.
 For instance, the European Union's innovation program, and its main development plan, the Lisbon Strategy, are influenced by Schumpeter.
 The International Joseph A. Schumpeter Society awards the Schumpeter Prize.

 The Schumpeter School of Business and Economics opened in October 2008 at the University of Wuppertal, Germany.
 According to University President Professor Lambert T. Koch, "Schumpeter will not only be the name of the Faculty of Management and Economics, but this is also a research and teaching programme related to Joseph A. Schumpeter."

 On September 17, 2009, The Economist inaugurated a column on business and management named "Schumpeter".
 The publication has a history of naming columns after significant figures or symbols in the covered field, including naming its British affairs column after former editor Walter Bagehot and its European affairs column after Charlemagne.
 The initial Schumpeter column praised him as a "champion of innovation and entrepreneurship" whose writing showed an understanding of the benefits and dangers of business that proved to be far ahead of its time.

 Schumpeter's thoughts inspired the economic theory of Adam Przeworski.

-Two of the 2025 Economic Noble Peace Prize winners Philippe Aghion and Peter Howitt, used creative destruction as the basis for their work.
+Two of the 2025 Economic Nobel Peace Prize winners, Philippe Aghion and Peter Howitt, used creative destruction as the basis for their work.